Dana Incorporated research snapshot

 DAN AI Trading Strategy Framework

-The DAN AI trading strategy below is a rules-based research framework, not personal advice.
-It connects price action with Eaton Mobility deal progress, auto production volumes, commercial vehicle demand, free cash flow, leverage ratios, and industry cycle indicators.
+The DAN AI trading strategy is a rules-based research framework, not personal advice.
+It connects price action with Eaton Mobility deal progress, the August 6, 2026 Q2 report, auto production volumes, commercial vehicle demand, adjusted free cash flow, leverage, and buyback status.

 Event-driven setup

-Watch for Dana to provide detailed pro forma merger financials, financing terms, and synergy targets.
-Positive deal clarity with manageable leverage could trigger a re-rating toward base-case valuations.
+Watch for the August 6, 2026 Q2 earnings report and for Dana to provide detailed pro forma merger financials, financing terms, antitrust progress, and synergy targets.
+Positive deal clarity with manageable leverage and an in-line Q2 could trigger a move toward the $28.04 to $29.95 resistance band and then the $30 to $32 zone.

-If the merger faces regulatory pushback, financing costs spike, or integration complexity forces a guidance cut, reduce position sizing and monitor the $24 support level.
+If the Q2 report misses, merger financing costs spike, antitrust review stalls, or integration complexity forces a guidance cut, reduce position sizing and monitor the $26.90 20-day moving average and then the $24.60 July low.

 Value-reversion setup

-Do not treat low multiples as automatic bargains.
-The cheapness reflects real risks: negative GAAP earnings, leverage, deal execution, and cyclical end-markets.
+Do not treat low multiples as automatic bargains because the cheapness reflects real risks: one-time-tax-inflated reported earnings, the Eaton deal, the suspended buyback, leverage near $1.54 billion, tariffs, and cyclical end-markets.

 Fundamental monitor

-Track Eaton Mobility deal closing timeline, financing terms, synergy targets, pro forma leverage, light vehicle and commercial vehicle production forecasts, Dana free cash flow, and segment margin trends.
+Track the Eaton Mobility deal closing timeline, financing terms, antitrust and regulatory approvals, the $250 million synergy ramp, pro forma leverage near 1.2x, light vehicle and commercial vehicle production forecasts, adjusted EBITDA margin, adjusted free cash flow, and the buyback restart timeline after the 24-month post-close restriction.

-Position sizing should reflect that DAN is a cyclical auto parts company undergoing a transformational merger, not a stable compounder.
-The 1.97 beta means double the market moves.
+Position sizing should reflect that DAN is a high-beta cyclical auto parts company (beta near 1.99) undergoing a transformational merger, not a stable compounder, and that reported earnings quality is distorted by one-time items.

 Investment research summary